magiblot/tvision/README.md

 The following are not available when compiling with Borland C++:

-* The console's codepage is set to UTF-8 on startup and restored on exit.
+* The console's code page is set to UTF-8 on startup and restored on exit.
 * Microsoft's C runtime functions are set automatically to UTF-8 mode, so you as a developer don't need to use the `wchar_t` variants.
 * If the console crashes, a new one is allocated automatically.